alcar/keydown-from-click/README.md

 ### `createKeydownFromClick(clickHandler[, options])`

-Returns a keydown handler that calls `clickHandler` when the Enter key is pressed.
+Returns a keydown handler that calls `clickHandler` when either Enter or Space is pressed.

 ```js
 import { createKeydownFromClick } from 'keydown-from-click'